schedjoules/calendar-store-api/README.md

 - page_id
 ```

-If you use the location parameter you will overwrite the page\_id and you will be redirected to the page_id of the specific country you requested in the locale.
+If you use the location parameter you will overwrite the page_id and you will be redirected to the page_id of the specific country you requested in the locale.
 So have your application detect the users locale and location and the API will return the page with the calendars that are most relevant to the user in his preferred language ;-)

 Default language code is 'en'.
 Default country code is 'us'.

 [ISO 639-1 language codes](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes)
 [ISO_3166 country codes](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2)

+Using the user's region setting for setting the locale is accepted but only the language part (for 'de_DE' => 'de') is used to return the correct language.

 ###Headers
 ####Versioning